Eamon Dunne: Criminal activities

 A member of Martin "Marlo" Hyland's crime gang, Dunne was one of Hyland's closest lieutenants.
+By the late 1990's Hyland's gang was one of the most powerful organised crime groups in North Dublin.
+Hyland was the leader of a large gang of drug dealers and armed robbers who lived in Cabra, Finglas and Ballymun areas.
+The gang were involved in the importation and distribution of large shipments of cannabis, cocaine, ecstasy and heroin as well as VAT fraud, car theft, armed robbery, extortion and the supply of firearms.
+Between 2002 and 2004, Hyland's gang was involved in a spate of robberies of security vans delivering money to ATM bank machines in the Greater Dublin area.
+In a ten-month period alone, between October 2003 to July 2004, the gang robbed an estimated €3 million at gunpoint.

-He first came to Garda attention in 2002 after being caught at a house during a raid with a large quantity of cocaine and ecstasy; at the time of his death, he was due to stand trial for this in the Supreme Court.
+Dunne first came to Garda attention in 2002 after being caught at a house during a raid with a large quantity of cocaine and ecstasy; at the time of his death, he was due to stand trial for this in the Supreme Court.
 Several months later, Dunne was stopped while driving a car and a man was found bound and gagged in the boot; the kidnap victim never filed a complaint and Dunne faced no punishment for this.

 Following Operation Oak, a large number of seizures were made against Hyland's gang, and a number of Hyland's associates, including ones awaiting payment for carrying out murders he had ordered, were facing serious charges.
 As Hyland's empire began to crumble, Dunne made a move to kill his former boss.
-In 2006, Hyland was shot dead at the home of a relative in Finglas, along with innocent plumber Anthony Campbell; it is suspected that Dunne drove the getaway car for the killers.
+In December 2006, Hyland was shot dead at the home of a relative in Finglas, along with innocent plumber Anthony Campbell; it is suspected that Dunne drove the getaway car for the killers.
 Following Hyland's murder, Dunne quickly filled the power vacuum and took control of the drug trade in Dublin.

 Dunne forged links with a number of other criminal groups, including the Kinahan Organised Crime Group, "Fat" Freddie Thompson's criminal gang in Dublin and the McCarthy-Dundon gang in Limerick, the latter of whom his former boss Hyland had organised the murder of Latvian woman Baiba Saulite for in 2007; Dunne was alleged to have been involved in this murder.
 Through his connections with Declan Duffy, he had links to the INLA; during a 2007 raid by the Special Detective Unit on a house in Tallaght, Duffy and Dunne were found torturing a drug dealer, though no complaint was forthcoming and they were not charged as a result.
 Dunne had reportedly also been a protegé of Dublin criminal godfather and drug trafficker Eamon Kelly.